Pivot-Madagascar/pridec_gee/README.md

 4. Run `fetch_all_climate_pridec.py` file

 This python file goes through the climate variables one by one to download them from GEE and then POST to a DHIS2 instance.
-It is curently set up to get geojons from the PRIDE-C prod instance, and then post the new climate data to a local test instance (to avoid interfering with the production server).
-Please update as needed for your own configuration.
+It is curently set up to use a local test instance launched with `d2 to avoid interfering with the production server.
+Please update as needed for your own configuration (i.e. base_url, token, etc.).

 *Note: Each function/step of this file will likely correspond to a controller in the ultimate ETL app*